Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-9.md

 It is a situation that needs to be resolved because OutboxStatus is only set to `FAILED` in case kafka producer `send` method is failed.
 That could be a network issue or an issue on kafka cluster.

+We won't publish the events directly anywhere in our code.
+Instead, only the scheduler publishes the code.

 ## 81-007 Refactoring Order domain layer Updating OrderCreate Command Handler
+Now in `OrderCreateCommandHandler`, we won't publish the event directly.
+Instead, we will persist the event in the local DB and use scheduler to fire the event.

+By default, spring uses spring proxy AOP and all AOP functionality provided by spring, including @Transactional, will only be taken into account if the call goes through the proxy.
+That means the annotated method should be invoked from another bean.
+Also the annotated method should be public(in order to for example use @Transactional).

 ## 82-008 Refactoring Order domain layer Updating Order Payment Saga - Part 1
 ## 83-009 Refactoring Order domain layer Updating Order Payment Saga - Part 2
 ## 84-010 Refactoring Order domain layer Updating Order Approval Saga